 Having conducted hundreds of tours, Mary has never grown tired of teaching VIPs about racing and seeing how their facial expressions change when they start to grasp what’s involved.
 When an incident happens in a race that she’s discussed, she can’t help but smile, knowing the guests on her tour are now talking about what she said.

 Kevin Lee has a great connection to race fans, serving as the host and pit reporter for NBC Sports Network's coverage of the Verizon IndyCar Series.
 Kevin, who has been a RPM tour guide since 2000, has served as a pit reporter for the IMS Radio Network covering the Indianapolis 500 and NASCAR’s Brickyard 400.
 Kevin has covered the 500 since 1993 and IndyCar’s full season since 2004.
-He co-hosts “Trackside”, an evening weekly motorsports show aired on FM 107.5 and 1070 the Fan.
+He co-hosts “Trackside”, an evening weekly motorsports show that airs on FM 107.5 and "1070 the Fan".
 Kevin is also a radio/TV broadcaster for the Indiana Pacers and Indiana/Colts Radio/1070 The Fan).

 Patrick Stephan has covered IndyCar racing in depth for Trackside Online as the editor/writer for over a decade.
 He also serves as a pit announcer for the IMS Radio Network.
 He is first with the news on what is happening with drivers, teams, and officials.
 Patrick loves entertaining guests with his great sense of humor and is an accomplished RPM guide, having performed numerous tours for team sponsors and hospitality programs for more than ten years.

 Patrick and his young family live just outside Denver, Colorado, where he works for VISA.